lyncisdev/voco/README.md

 ### Linking a word to a command

 All commands that are not supported by Silvius are handled by the process_line.py file.
-All commands starting with a word contained in the Escape_keywords dictionary are handled by process_line.py and all others are passes to Silvius.
+Commands starting with a keyword contained in the Escape_keywords dictionary are handled by functions withing process_line.py and all others are passed to Silvius.
 Escape keywords are mapped to functions by function_dict.

 ## Next steps:

-The following are features i'd like to add in the future:
+Some features planned for the future:
 1. Dictation mode, where the model can decode natural speech.
 Most likely based on Kaldi's Aspire model.
 2. True real time decoding, based on Kaldi's real time routines.
-Currently the model is working in "Batch mode", with is sufficient but not optimal.
+Currently the model is working in "Batch mode", which is sufficient but not optimal.
 3. Better support for Emacs snippets

 ## Contact:

-email [lyncisdev at gmail dot com]
+If you are using voco, would like to or have any questions, please email [lyncisdev at gmail dot com]

 # TODO